-GPS sends out two bi-weekly emails (the Grad Student Digest and the Postdoc Post) that include information on fellowship deadlines.
+GPS sends out bi-weekly emails (the Grad Student Digest) that include information on fellowship deadlines.
+We also maintain a fellowship library, accesible here.
 There are numerous fellowships graduate students and postdocs can apply to, and this can sometimes seem overwhelming.
 Here are six steps that can get you on a manageable fellowship application quest:

 1. Always start by talking to your adviser and graduate program.
 Your adviser can help you make a determination on which fellowship(s) to apply for and/or prioritize.
 They can suggest the government agency, private company, or discipline-related association you should investigate.
 Your adviser will be more than happy to help you with this; your increased funding furthers lab research and helps their prestige by having another award-winning student.
 Your graduate program administrator will also be able to share their knowledge and expertise with you.